MannLabs/scPortrait/docs/html/_sources/pages/pipeline/segmentation.rst.txt

 Segmentation
 ============

-Segmentation is an essential step in the SPARCSpy workflow.
+Segmentation is an essential step in the scPortrait workflow.
 The goal of segmentation is to generate a mask which maps the pixels of the input image to individual cells, which are then assigned a unique ``cell id``.
 Background pixels are assigned the value ``0``.
-In SPARCSpy we distinguish two different types of segmentation masks: nuclear and cytosolic.
+In scPortrait we distinguish two different types of segmentation masks: nuclear and cytosolic.
 Nuclear masks <...> Cytosolic masks <...>.

 .. |pic1| image:: ../images/input_image.png
    :width: 100%